Explosions rock Kyiv again as Russians rain fire on Ukraine - NewsBreak

 Separately, Ukraine’s prosecutor accused 10 Russian soldiers of being “involved in the torture of peaceful people” in Bucha.
 Prosecutor General Iryna Venediktova did not say her office had filed criminal charges, and she appealed to the public for help in gathering evidence.
 Russia denies it targets civilians.

-During his nightly video address, Zelenskyy renewed his pledge to hold Russian soldiers accountable for crimes they commit and said about the 10 identified earlier Thursday: “Some of them may not, after all, live until a trial and fair punishment.
-But only for one reason: This Russian brigade has been transferred to the Kharkiv region.
-There they’ll receive retribution from our military.”

-In the attack on Kyiv, explosions shook the city and flames poured out of windows in at least two buildings — including a residential one — in the capital, which has been relatively unscathed in recent weeks.
-Ukrainian emergency services said 10 people were wounded in the attack, which sent plumes of smoke billowing over the city.
+In the attack on Kyiv, explosions shook the city and flames poured out of windows in at least two buildings — including one residential one — in the capital, which has been relatively unscathed in recent weeks.
+Plumes of smoke could be seen over the city.

 Getting a full picture of the unfolding battle in the east has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
 Several journalists have been killed in the war, now in its third month.